purvaldur/uniwise-devops-assignment/notes.md

 *the section was returned to later to add the following*

-I have decided to also experiment with Flux image scanning as part of the CICD process.
+I decided to also experiment with Flux image scanning as part of the CICD process.

 ## 3) Kubernetes